stfwn/neural-network-pruning/report/0-introduction.md

 One issue the with pruning a large network that training the complete network is still computationally intensive.
 [@lecun1989generalization].
-However, if we can reduce the trained network in size, would it be possible to start with the pruned network and train it from the start, thereby reducing the computational complexity of the training process?
+But, if we can reduce the trained network in size, would it be possible to start with the pruned network and train it from the start, thereby reducing the computational complexity of the training process?
 Unfortunately, it has been shown that training the pruned networks is harder and